meshtastic/firmware/docs/software/nrf52-TODO.md

 - use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
 Change xmit rules to have more preamble bits.
 - turn back on in-radio destaddr checking for RF95
-- remove the MeshRadio wrapper - we don't need it anymore, just do everythin in RadioInterface subclasses.
 - figure out what the correct current limit should be for the sx1262, currently we just use the default 100
 - put sx1262 in sleepmode when processor gets shutdown (or rebooted), ideally even for critical faults (to keep power draw low). repurpose deepsleep state for this.
 - good power management tips: https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/optimizing-power-on-nrf52-designs